mozilla-releng/relengdocs/procedures/release-duty/merge-duty/merge_duty.rst

 Land whatsnewpage list of locales
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**TODO** - this needs to change, as the process no longer assumes this,
+**As of 84.0 this is no longer the case.
+Please double-check with
-but apply them; the l10n drivers provide the final list of locales to
+RelMan whether this still needs attention** - the l10n drivers provide the
-receive the WNP on the Tuesday prior to the ship date.
+final list of locales to receive the WNP on the Tuesday prior to the ship date.

 1. For each release, there should already be a bug flying around named
    ``Setup WNP for users coming from < X and receiving the X release``.